SAM-M10Q GPS Breakout Board

 Q: Can I use this module indoors?

 A: GPS/GNSS requires a clear view of the sky to function properly.
-Indoor operation is generally not possible unless near large windows.
+Indoor operation is generally not recommended unless near large windows.
 Consider using WiFi or cellular positioning for indoor applications.

 Q: How long does it take to get a GPS fix?